waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### structure.notifications_profile_changes_operator

-A notification of changing a profile
+A notification sent out to notify about profile changes.
+The recipients are Waldur operators.

 #### Templates